Kristin Lavransdatter, an enormous novel, provided me with an avenue of escape long ago.

 The book

-For what it was worth, I found my partner in a book–a big, fat, sprawling story of 14th century Norway called Kristin Lavransdatter.
+I found my partner in a book — a big, fat, sprawling 14th-century Norwegian tale called Kristin Lavransdatter.

 The 1936 “Nobel Prize edition” I read was over 1000 pages long.

-I didn’t know anything about Undset when I read her book in two days.
+I didn’t know anything about Undset when I read her book over two intense days.

 A strong, intelligent woman whose circumstances took her to places she didn’t want to go, Undset poured herself into her books.
-While writing, she raised her three children in an isolated house in Norway–their father long departed.
+While writing them, she raised her three children in an isolated house in Norway — her husband long departed.

 I sat on the rock wall outside while my children played in the fall sunshine all those years ago.
-It took me out of my personal circumstances for a needed time.
+It took me out of my personal circumstances for a needed break.

-While the children frolicked outdoors until their cheeks turned red and then came inside to watch Mister Rogers before eating hot dogs for dinner, I poured through the emotions of abandonment, love, hope and commitment to someone outside of me.
+The children frolicked outdoors until their cheeks turned red and then came inside to watch Mister Rogers.
+I fed them hot dogs for dinner.
+Meanwhile, I poured through the emotions of abandonment, love, hope, and commitment to someone outside of me.

 Good literature can do that for you.